Keoma (film): Reception

-In a contemporary review, the Monthly Film Bulletin reviewed a dubbed 85 minute version of the film.
-The review noted that the film was "too severely cut to follow its plot easily let alone its multiple Freudian undercurrents", but stated that "visually it has many impressive if conventional aspects", noting the introduction and various flash back scenes.
+Contemporarily, the Monthly Film Bulletin reviewed a dubbed 85-minute version of the film, which noted that the film was "too severely cut to follow its plot easily let alone its multiple Freudian undercurrents", but stated that "visually it has many impressive if conventional aspects", noting the introduction and various flashback scenes.
 The review also praised Franco Nero as "endlessly enjoyable" and concluded that Keoma "is an effective reminder that the Italian Western was always formally more intriguing than its critics would have one believe."

-In a retrospective review, AllMovie gave the film four stars out of five, and referred to the film as one of the "finest efforts" of the Spaghetti Western genre.
+In a retrospective review, AllMovie gave the film four stars out of five, and referred to the film as one of the "finest efforts" of the spaghetti Western genre.
 The review noted that the "plentiful gunplay is choreographed with balletic grandeur, the camera work is sweeping and lyrical" and Luigi Montefiore's script "is heavy with spiritual metaphor while still adhering to established Western tenets."
 AllMovie also commented on the score as "the film's sole drawback", finding it "often tone-deaf".